 If you are self-employed in Portugal, you will need to declare your turnover and pay social security contributions to enjoy most of the benefits that other employees are able to receive.

-Self-employed are protected by Social Security in case of health issues and there are unemployment benefits for owners of establishments that are registered as limited companies and independent workers who work primarily with a single employer.
+Self-employed individuals are protected by Social Security in case of health issues, and there are unemployment benefits for owners of establishments that are registered as limited companies and independent workers who work primarily with a single employer.

-As previously mentioned, the culture in Portugal will vary from company to company.
+The corporate culture in Portugal will vary for each company.
 As a rule of thumb, startups will be fast-paced, with less bureaucracy, while more traditional industries may be with clear hierarchies.
 You should be able to get a feel for the company dynamic through the interview stages and talking to your new colleagues.

 Working days and hours

-Work-life balance and quality of life are essential for Portuguese people, and this is why there have been many Americans moving to Portugal recently.
+Work-life balance and quality of life are essential for Portuguese people, which is why many Americans have recently moved to Portugal.

-A typical working week in Portugal is 40 hours in total from Monday to Friday.
-Each company can set its own schedules, but the typical workday is from 9 am to 18:30 pm, with a lunch break.
+A typical working week in Portugal lasts 40 hours from Monday to Friday.
+Each company can set its own schedule, but the typical workday is from 9 am to 6:30 pm, with a lunch break.

-The Portuguese workplace dress code will depend on the company that you work for.
-You will find that many companies have a business casual look, but be sure to understand the company policies.
+The Portuguese workplace dress code will depend on the company you work for.
+Many companies have a business casual look, but be sure to understand the company policies.

 Startups are likely to have a more relaxed attitude in terms of dress code.
 On the other hand, some businesses, such as consultancies, will require more formal attire.